finnianr/Eiffel-Loop/doc/Contents.md

 **6.** Powerful Eiffel-orientated query facility that leverages the Eiffel conjunctive, disjunctive and negated keywords.
 Can also be used with [PREDICATE](https://www.eiffel.org/files/doc/static/trunk/libraries/base/predicate_chart.html) agents.

-**7.** Leverages a feature of the [reflection cluster](https://github.com/finnianr/eiffel-loop/tree/master/library/base/base.pecf) to link selected fields of an expanded type to a textual representation, as defined for example by a [DATE](https://www.eiffel.org/files/doc/static/trunk/libraries/time/date_chart.html) or ${EL_ENUMERATION [N -> NUMERIC]} object.
+**7.** Leverages a feature of the [reflection cluster](https://github.com/finnianr/eiffel-loop/tree/master/library/base/base.pecf) to link selected fields of an expanded type to a textual representation, as defined for example by a [DATE](https://www.eiffel.org/files/doc/static/trunk/libraries/time/date_chart.html) or [EL_ENUMERATION](https://github.com/finnianr/eiffel-loop/tree/master/library/base/kernel/reflection/enumeration/el_enumeration.e) object.
 This is important when it comes to importing or exporting tables to/from a human readable form, or for setting the fields reflectively from a string based source.

 **8.** Contract support to protect database integrity by the inclusion of a CRC check-sum for each [CHAIN](https://www.eiffel.org/files/doc/static/trunk/libraries/base/chain_chart.html) table.
 This guards against accidental changes of field type, field order, field name or textual representation.